Oil majors' interest in Argentina tests free-market reforms

 Perth, Australia-based Searcher Seismic began analyzing existing data on Argentina’s offshore formations in November 2016, smelling opportunity in an economic and political opening, and launched a full database for exploration companies in early February.

-“This should have been done a long time ago in Argentina,” Searcher director Odd Larsen said.“But the politics and the finances unfortunately held Argentina back for a very long time.”
+“This should have been done a long time ago in Argentina,” Searcher director Odd Larsen said.
+“But the politics and the finances unfortunately held Argentina back for a very long time.”

 Additional reporting by Marianna Parraga and Ron Bousso in Houston and Juliana Castilla in Buenos Aires; Editing by Caroline Stauffer and Brian Thevenot